 "My Name Is Sue!
 How Do You Do?"

-The album features some great live versions of Cash classics -- a rowdy take on "Wreck of the Old 97," a textbook example of the classic "Jackson" duet with June Carter Cash, a light-hearted version of "Starkville City Jail" that had the audience in stitches, a cover of Bob Dylan's "Wanted Man" and a mighty good closing medley of "Folsom Prison Blues," "I Walk the Line," "Ring of Fire" and "The Rebel."
+The album features some great live versions of Cash classics -- a rowdy take on "Wreck of the Old 97," a textbook example of his classic "Jackson" duet with June Carter Cash, a light-hearted version of "Starkville City Jail" that had the audience in stitches, a cover of Bob Dylan's "Wanted Man" and a mighty good closing medley of "Folsom Prison Blues," "I Walk the Line," "Ring of Fire" and "The Rebel."
 What makes the album unique, though, is the Grammy-winning live cut of Shel Silverstein's "A Boy Named Sue"--a then-new addition to Cash's repertoire and an unlikely crossover hit on the Billboard Hot 100 chart.

 The Outlaw's Prayer

 Yet despite his gruff exterior, Cash always found a way to share his faith through music.
-His trip to San Quentin reflects this, with the set including an all-star performance of Perkins' "Daddy Sang Bass" with the Statlers, Cash's own "He Turned the Water Into Wine," "(There'll Be) Peace in the Valley" and an upbeat, rockabilly-style take on "The Old Account Was Settled Long Ago."
-Only the Million Dollar Quartet itself--featuring Cash, Perkins, Jerry Lee Lewis, and Elvis Presley--cut finer gospel songs in the name of country music and rock 'n' roll than Cash and his 1969 supporting cast.
+His trip to San Quentin reflects this, with the set including an all-star performance of Perkins' "Daddy Sang Bass" with the Statlers and Cash's own "He Turned the Water Into Wine," plus "(There'll Be) Peace in the Valley" and an upbeat, rockabilly-style take on "The Old Account Was Settled Long Ago."
+Only the Million Dollar Quartet itself--featuring Cash, Perkins, Jerry Lee Lewis and Elvis Presley--cut finer gospel songs in the name of country music and rock 'n' roll than Cash and his 1969 supporting cast.

 This story was first published in 2018.